Melville Fuller: Early life

-Career
+Early career

 In 1856, Fuller left Maine for Chicago, Illinois.
 The city presented Fuller, a steadfast Democrat, with greater opportunities and a more favorable political climate.
 In addition, a broken engagement likely encouraged him to leave his hometown.
 Fuller accepted a position with a local law firm, and he also became involved in politics.
 Although Fuller opposed slavery, he considered it an issue for the states rather than the federal government.
 He supported the Kansas–Nebraska Act, which repealed the Missouri Compromise and allowed Kansas and Nebraska to determine the slavery issue themselves.
 Fuller opposed both abolitionists and secessionists, arguing instead for compromise.
 He campaigned for Stephen A. Douglas both in his successful 1858 Senate campaign against Abraham Lincoln and in his unsuccessful bid against Lincoln in the 1860 presidential election.

 When the American Civil War broke out in 1861, Fuller supported military action against the Confederacy.
 However, he opposed the Lincoln Administration's handling of the war, and he decried many of Lincoln's actions as unconstitutional.
-Fuller was elected as a Democratic delegate to the failed 1862 Illinois constitutional convention.
+Fuller was elected as a Democratic delegate to the failed 1862 Illinois state constitutional convention.
 He helped develop a gerrymandered system for congressional apportionment, and he joined his fellow Democrats in supporting provisions that prohibited African-Americans from voting or settling in the state.
 He also advocated for court reform and for banning banks from printing of paper money.
 Although the convention adopted many of his proposals, voters rejected the proposed constitution in June 1862.

 In November 1862, Fuller was narrowly elected to a seat in the Illinois House of Representatives as a Democrat.
-The majority-Democrat legislature clashed with Republican governor Richard Yates and opposed the wartime policies of President Lincoln.
+He held his seat from 1863 until 1865.
+During this time, the majority-Democrat legislature clashed with Republican governor Richard Yates and opposed the wartime policies of President Lincoln.
 Fuller spoke in opposition to the Emancipation Proclamation, arguing that it violated state sovereignty.
 He supported the Corwin Amendment, which would have prevented the federal government from outlawing slavery.
 Fuller opposed Lincoln's decision to suspend the writ of habeas corpus, believing it violated civil liberties.
 Yates ultimately adjourned the legislature over the vehement objections of Fuller and the Democrats.
 The frustrated Fuller never sought legislative office again, although he continued taking part in Democratic party politics.